slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Seneca*
 > *"No poor bastard ever won a war by dying for his country.
 He won it by making other bastards die for their country."
 -- George Smith Patton*
-> *"To fight and conquer in all your battles is not supreme excellence; supreme excellence consists in breaking the enemy's resistance without fighting."
+> *"To fight and conquer in all your battles is not supreme excellence; supreme excellence consists in breaking the enemy’s resistance without fighting."
 -- Sun Tzu, *300 B.C.*
-> *"Summer grass > *"all that's left of warrior's dreams."
+> *"Summer grass > *"all that’s left of warrior’s dreams."
 -- Basho*
 > *"Before you embark on a journey of revenge, dig two graves."
 -- Confucius*